 There is no charge for support provided as a result of a carer's assessment.

-Support provided to the person that you care for following a community carer assessment depends on their financial situation.
+Support provided to the person that you care for following a community care assessment depends on their financial situation.
 There is more information about this on our paying for your support page.

 Community care assessment

-Most support for carers breaks is done by the person you care for having a community care assessment.
+Most carers breaks can be accessed by the person you care for having a community care assessment.
 This allows them to get support such as going out during the day or having trips away which gives their main carer a break.
 For more information see the assessing your needs page.